arnold-c/reproducible-research/guideline.md

 ### Installation problems

 If you followed the instructions above, Git should be ready to go.
 However, sometimes you still end up with errors.
-This is far more likely with Windows that Mac, but if you find that the next steps don't work for you, see if the other installation options [here](https://happygitwithr.com/install-git.html) work for you, or the trouble shooting tips [here](https://happygitwithr.com/troubleshooting.html) (and [here](https://github.com/jennybc/happy-git-with-r/issues/67) if you're on Windows), which are useful when trying to connect Git with RStudio
+This is far more likely with Windows that Mac, but if you find that the next steps don't work for you, see if the other installation options from Jenny Bryan's book [here](https://happygitwithr.com/install-git.html) work for you, or the trouble shooting tips [here](https://happygitwithr.com/troubleshooting.html) (and [here](https://github.com/jennybc/happy-git-with-r/issues/67) if you're on Windows), which are useful when trying to connect Git with RStudio.

 ## Git client

 Now you have Git installed, there are a number of ways to use it.
 The easiest way is to use a client, which allows you to use buttons instead of typing code.
 They also provide a visual for more complicated ideas, such as branching, greatly simplifying the process.
-I prefer to use the [SourceTree](https://www.sourcetreeapp.com/) client, but you can use others.
+I prefer to use the [GitKraken](https://www.gitkraken.com/) client, and they're associated GloBoards for project To-Do's, but you can use others.[SourceTree](https://www.sourcetreeapp.com/) is another good alternative, but I have had some issues connecting to some GitHub accounts, so I have since moved away from it.

 ## Remote repositories

-It is not essential, but one of the best things about Git is that online repositories create an easier way to sync your work between computers and colleagues, avoiding much of the mess caused when this work happens simultaneously/(insert file sharing system of choice) isn't syncing properly.
+It is not essential, but one of the best things about Git is that online repositories create an easier way to sync your work between computers and colleagues, avoiding much of the mess caused when this work happens simultaneously / your file sharing system of choice isn't syncing properly.
 In this section, I will explain the correct way to utilize this, and the other way ...

 ### GitHub - the Good

-\**This section will need to be updated after figuring out the PHO system*\*

 GitHub is built for this.
 You should take full advantage of the effort and troubleshooting that has gone into the platform. **Don't try and recreate the wheel**